 Home Affairs Minister Peter Dutton personally decided to revoke Mr Singh’s* Australian citizenship in June last year after the department’s “forensic analysis” detected the fraud.

-On Wednesday, Mr Singh lost his bid to have Mr Dutton’s decision reversed by the Administrative Appeal’s Tribunal, ruling that it would be “contrary to public interest” for him to continue to hold Australian citizenship.
+Mr Singh lost his bid to have Mr Dutton’s decision reversed by the Administrative Appeal’s Tribunal after it ruled that it would be “contrary to public interest” for him to continue to hold Australian citizenship.

 Guilty of identity fraud